Securitybits-io/blog.securitybits.io/content/post/2023-01-01-Clock-Glitching-with-a-chipwhisperer.md

 ### Scope Setup

-The first thing we'll do after connecting to the deove is to run a `scope.default_setup` so that we do not have any lingering configurations lying around.
+The first thing we'll do after connecting to the device is to run a `scope.default_setup` so that we do not have any lingering configurations lying around.
 We then move on to defining some of the GPIO pins, which is the same as the connection scheme before:

 #### GPIO